derekeppinger/Big-Ideas-Lab/README.md

+# Hello-World

+This code asks the user for their name, favorite day of the week, and favorite number.
+It then uses a loop to print the user's favorite day of the week the number of times they specified as their favorite number.

+After that, the code asks the user for their current age and the age at which they want to retire.
+Using these values, it calculates the number of years left until retirement and the year in which they can retire.
+Finally, it prints these values.

+# Installation

+This project is completely open source, no legal actions will be taken against those who contribute or repurpose this code.

-# hello-world
+# How to Contribute

-hello-world-Big-Ideas-CMPINF0010
-Program takes in user's name, their favorite day, their favorite number n, and prints out that day n number of times

-Group Member Names
-Derek Eppinger Nicholas Tillmann

-The code of conduct expresses our commitment to a safe place for all to contribute code and the consequences of those who wish to disregard those rules.
-Our license.md explains that this is an open source project with no copyright limitations.
+Contribute to this project as you please, creating PR's when necessary.
+Before contributing, please read the code of conduct as it expresses our commitment to a safe place for all to contribute code and describes the consequences for those who wish to disregard those rules.